-North Stradbroke Island, also known as Minjerribah and Terangeri, and of course Straddie, is on the Eastern edge of Moreton Bay.
+North Stradbroke Island, also known as Terrangeri, and Minjerribah, and of course Straddie, is on the Eastern edge of Moreton Bay.
 Large parts of Moreton Bay, including around half of Straddie are included in the Moreton Bay Ramsar site, declared in 1993.
 It was the first Ramsar protected site in Queensland.
+Stradbroke is included because of its extensive wetlands and aquifer.
 The Ramsar Convention for the protection of internationally important wetlands has been signed by 171 nations, including Australia.
 For detailed information about the Ramsar Convention and to read the agreement see https://www.ramsar.org/sites/default/files/documents/library/handbook1_5ed_introductiontoconvention_e.pdf

 The Moreton Bay Ramsar site: